 Crisis in Nigeria

-- Boko Haram militants kill dozens in remote Nigerian village
+- Suspected Boko Haram militants 'behead' villagers in northeast Nigeria

 Suicide bombings at three churches in June that were claimed by Islamist group Boko Haram sparked reprisal violence by Christian mobs who killed dozens of their Muslim neighbours, burning some of their victims' bodies.
 Muslim groups also formed mobs and killed several Christians.